eduludi/jquery-yacal/README.md

 **Y**et **A**nother **Cal**endar plugin for jQuery.

 ## What is yacal?
-It is a lightweight (~3.5KB min / ~1.5kb gzip) **jQuery calendar plugin**, easy to configure and use.
-It comes with a default template, but you can tune up at your taste.
-Also supports some basic internationalization.
+Yacal is a lightweight (~3.5KB min / ~1.5kb gzip) **jQuery calendar plugin**, easy to configure and use.
+It comes with a default template, but you can tune up at your taste, and it also supports some basic internationalization.

 The main idea behind yacal is getting a basic calendar DOM structure that you can use as you please.
-So, do whatever you whant with it.
+So, do whatever you want with it.

 ## What is not?
 * It's **not a Date Picker** (but you can build one with it adding some lines of jQuery and Monent.js in your project)